 Aberdyfi is a glorious sandy beach with rolling dunes that seem to go on forever.

-After an eventful day choose from the many pubs, restaurants, bars, and cafes nestled in the heart of the village.
+After an eventful day, choose from the many pubs, restaurants, bars, and cafes nestled in the heart of the village, such as Sea Breeze which offers a feast of local fish, seafood and local produce.

 Aberdaron, Llyn Peninsula